 Courses designed for graduate students who are enrolled in advanced degree programs.
 The courses of study are advanced and specialized in nature and require substantial undergraduate preparation.
-Undergraduate students may enroll if they have reached senior status, have the prerequisites required for entry into the course, and have gained consent of the instructor.
-Courses at the beginning 500 level may be used on joint doctoral study plans if the approved program provides for such use.
+Undergraduate students may enroll if they have reached senior status, have the pre-